ioChris/AHoJ/README.md

 ##  Results

-The results can be downloaded as a zip file after a run is completed.
+The results are visualised in the browser through Mol* and they can be downloaded as a zip file after a run has completed.

 #### Files